kutama/Lagrange/_posts/2015-06-06-Freecodecamp.md

 ---

 Interested in learning how to code?
 If you are interested in doing web development, check out [Free Code Camp](https://www.freecodecamp.com/).
 Kutama student hackathons - will be here soon.
-SDKs , Robotic kits for juniors and other tools shall be found here.
+SDKs , Robotic kits for junior classes and other tools shall be found here.